minprog/app-studio/info/10 Syllabus.md

 You are encouraged to speak to a student assistant or the instructor in the lab.
 Send a help request by using the "Ask" menu, above.

-Below you will find a list of the course's staff:
+A list of the course's staff:

 - Martijn Stegeman (instructor)
 - Renske Talsma (Android)